bxiaoo/msmacro-app/docus/08_OBJECT_DETECTION.md

 ### Color Ranges (HSV)

-**⚠️ IMPORTANT**: These are **placeholder values for JPEG-based development only**.
-Final ranges must be calibrated on test Pi with real YUYV frames.
+**⚠️ CRITICAL - CALIBRATION REQUIRED**: These are **placeholder values for JPEG-based development only**.

+**DO NOT USE IN PRODUCTION** without calibrating on test Pi with real YUYV frames using the CalibrationWizard web UI.
+JPEG compression significantly alters color values compared to raw YUYV capture data.
+Production deployment REQUIRES manual calibration as described in Stage 2 below.

 **JPEG Development Placeholders** (wider tolerances for compressed images):